 Arguably the largest drawback to fiber Internet is the cost — because fiber-optic infrastructures aren’t as prevalent as telephone lines, it takes a big investment for an ISP to build out a fiber network.
 Those prohibitive costs have somewhat limited market competition, so fiber plans are often a bit more expensive than other service types.

 Another impact of fiber networking expenses is the limited availability.
 Many subscribers who want fiber Internet may not yet have the option.
-However, thanks to efforts by the federal government, fiber-optic networks will likely reach a much greater percentage of U.S. households in the coming years.
+However, this technology is only going to expand as our data demands continue to increase over time.